codedawi/pytest-schema/README.md

 def test_users_endpoint():
     """
-    Test calling a users endpoint and its response of users info.
+    Test calling a users endpoint and validating its response of users info is correct format.
     """
     response = [
         # ✅ Valid